SwanFlutter/get_x_master/README.md

 - You will not need to create a get for an initial value.
 - You will not need to use code generators

-Reactive programming with Get is as easy as using setState.
+Reactive programming with GetX Master is as easy as using setState.

 Let's imagine that you have a name variable and want that every time you change it, all widgets that use it are automatically changed.